 "Sure," he replied.
 "That's fair,"

-"Alright," I walked over and sat on an old log from a long dead tree which I spent years smoothing out and converting to a bench.
+"Alright," I walked over and sat on an old log from a long dead tree, which I had spent years smoothing out and converting to a bench.
 "The floor, such as it is, is yours,"

 "First of all, let me apologize.
 I never introduced myself," I bowed slightly and continued.
 "I'm Lawrence Pacheco Jr."